Farouk al-Sharaa: Early life and education

-Early career
+Early career (1963–1989)

 In 1963, Sharaa became a member of the Ba'ath Party’s central committee.
 He served as regional manager of the state-run Syrian Arab Airlines in London from 1968 to 1972 and as commercial director in Damascus from 1972 to 1976.
 Between 1977 and 1980, he served as Syria's ambassador to Italy.
-In 1980 he was named deputy foreign minister.
-In 1984 Sharaa was appointed acting minister of information.
-In March 1984, Hafez al-Assad, then president of Syria, named him Minister of Foreign Affairs, a position that he held until February 2006.
+In 1980, he was named deputy foreign minister.
+In 1984, Sharaa was appointed as acting minister of information.
+In March 1984, Hafez al-Assad, then president of Syria, named him Minister of Foreign Affairs.

-Old guard of the Assad government
+Old guard of the Assad government (1990–2000)

 Sharaa has remained an old guard of the Assad administration.
 He has been very active in negotiating with many countries to gain better relations for Syria.
 Much of this negotiation has involved Syria's relationships with Lebanon and Israel.
 Sharaa maintains that Israel should give back all of the Golan Heights, the territory it took from Syria in the 1967 War.
-He was involved in two attempts to negotiate a reconciliation with Israel, in 1991 and 2000.
+Between 1991 and 1993 he led negotiations in the Barcelona Process and with the US Presidents George H. W. Bush and Bill Clinton.

-Political career
+He was involved in two attempts to negotiate a reconciliation with Israel in December 1999, when he held a meeting with Ehud Barak and Bill Clinton in White House, with the goal of resuming Israeli–Syrian peace negotiations that were stalled since early 1996.
+The peace talks summit continued until January 2000 in Shepherdstown, West Virginia, but never materialized.